AMWA-TV/bcp-002-02/docs/Overview.md

    ]
    ```

+## Controllers

+Controllers MUST enable Users to see the Distinguishing Information associated with an Asset or its sub-resources.
+Controllers SHOULD enable Users to search for an Asset or its sub-resources based on Distinguishing Information.

 ## Normative References

 These appear at the end of the Markdown source for this document, and are referenced as hyperlinks within the main body.